nasa/progpy/sphinx-config/index.rst

 @misc{2022_nasa_progpy,
   | author    = {Christopher Teubert and Katelyn Jarvis and Matteo Corbetta and Chetan Kulkarni and Matthew Daigle},
-  | title     = {ProgPy Packages},
+  | title     = {ProgPy Python Prognostics Packages},
-  | month     = October,
+  | month     = May,
-  | year      = 2022,
+  | year      = 2023,
-  | version   = {1.4},
+  | version   = {1.5},
   | url       = {https://nasa.github.io/progpy}
   | }

 The corresponding reference should look like this:

-C. Teubert, K. Jarvis, M. Corbetta, C. Kulkarni, M. Daigle, Prognostics Model Python Package, v1.4, October 2022.
+C. Teubert, K. Jarvis, M. Corbetta, C. Kulkarni, M. Daigle, ProgPy Python Prognostics Packages, v1.5, May 2022.
 URL https://github.com/nasa/progpy.

 Contributing and Partnering
 -----------------------------
-ProgPy was developed by researchers of the NASA Prognostics Center of Excellence (PCoE) and `Diagnostics & Prognostics Group <https://www.nasa.gov/content/diagnostics-prognostics>`__, with assistance from our partners: Northrop Grumman, Vanderbilt University, and the German Aerospace Center (DLR).
+ProgPy was developed by researchers of the NASA Prognostics Center of Excellence (PCoE) and `Diagnostics & Prognostics Group <https://www.nasa.gov/content/diagnostics-prognostics>`__, with assistance from our partners.
 We welcome contributions and are actively interested in partnering with other organizations and researchers.
 If interested in contibuting, please email Chris Teubert at christopher.a.teubert@nasa.gov.

+A big thank you to our partners who have contributed to the design, testing, and/or development of ProgPy:

+- German Aerospace Center (DLR) Institute of Maintenance, Repair and Overhaul.
+- Northrop Grumman Corporation (NGC)
+- Research Institutes of Sweden (RISE)
+- Vanderbilt University

 Indices and Tables
 -----------------------